aryamansen2k4/aryamansen-langgraph-mat496/README.md

 We even ran it in the LangSmith Studio UI, where we did the same experiment but we can see clearly how the traces were working.

+## Lesson 6: Agent
+In this previous lesson we built a router where:

+1) Our chat model will decide to make a tool call or not based upon the user input.
+2) We use a conditional edge to route to a node that will call our tool or simply end

+In this lesson, we extended this router to a *generic agent architecture*.
+We did this by simply passing the ```ToolMessage``` back to the model itself.
+Hence we can either:

+1) call another tool or
+2) respond directly.

+This is the intuition/idea behind ReAct, which is a general agent architecture.
+Below are some terms we learnt.

+1) ```act```: let the model call specific tools
+2) ```observe```: pass the tool output back to the model
+3) ```reason```: let the model reason about the tool output to decide what to do next

+In the notebook ```agent.ipynb```, we made an agent having all the basic arithmetic tools (addition, subtraction, multiplication and division).
+We went to our project in LangSmith UI and analysed the traces of this agent.